These Are All of the "Words of the Year" From 1990 to Today

 As the world prepared for the new millennium, the term "Y2K" (which stands for the year 2000) became all the rage.
 Fittingly the ADS's word of the year for 1999, the term was widely used to refer to the Y2K bug or Y2K scare, which was another name for the millennium bug.

-If you think of the term "chad" as a man's name, you're not alone.
-But according to the ADS, the 2000 word of year referred to "a small scrap of paper punched from a voting card" at the time.
+If you think of the term "chad" solely as a man's name today, you're not alone.
+But in the year 2000, the presidential election controversy led to the ADS choosing it for the meaning "a small scrap of paper punched from a voting card."

 2001: 9-11, 9/11, or September 11